Our commitments – Modern Slavery Act Transparency Statement

 Introduction

-This statement sets out the steps that Oversea-Chinese Banking Corporation Limited (“OCBC”) and our owned and controlled subsidiaries have taken in relation to our responsibilities under both the UK Modern Slavery Act 2015 (the “UK Act”) and the Australian Modern Slavery Act 2018 (Cth) (the “Australian Act”) to mitigate the risk of modern slavery taking place in our operations and our supply chain in the financial year ending 31 December 2022.
+This statement sets out the steps that Oversea-Chinese Banking Corporation Limited ("OCBC") and our owned or controlled subsidiaries have taken in relation to our responsibilities under both the UK Modern Slavery Act 2015 (the "UK Act") and the Australian Modern Slavery Act 2018 (Cth) (the "Australian Act") to mitigate the risk of modern slavery taking place in our operations and our supply chain in the financial year ending 31 December 2023.
 We conduct our business in the UK through our London branch (registered in England No. BR000981), and in Australia through our Sydney branch (registered foreign company No. ARBN 073 598 035).

 The Group upholds human rights principles to ensure that slavery and human trafficking are not taking place within our directly employed workforce as well as any of our third-party service providers and vendors.
-We have been a signatory to the United Nations Global Compact (UNGC) since April 2008 and observe its ten principles in the areas of human rights, labour, the environment and anti-corruption.
-We promote best practice in our supply chain and require that all our current and prospective third-party service providers and vendors, working with and on behalf of the Group, to be conscious of our Values and act in accordance with them.
+We have been a signatory to the United Nations Global Compact (UNGC) since April 2008 and observe its ten principles in the areas of human rights, labour, environment and anti-corruption.
+We promote best practice in our supply chain and require all our current and prospective third-party service providers and vendors, working with and on behalf of the Group, to be conscious of our Values and act in accordance with them.

 OCBC’s structure, operations, and supply chains